 1. How to make the shopping experience more convenient for your customers?

-To create a convenient shopping experience for your customers, you should let them control their buying process as much as possible.
-Offer your customers the opportunity to choose for themselves - do they want to pick up their purchase in your physical store?
+To create a convenient shopping experience for your customers, you should let them control their own buying process as much as possible.
+Offer your customers the opportunity to choose for themselves - do they want to pick up their purchased products in your physical store?
 At a different location?
 Or do they want it delivered to their home address?
 This way, you adapt to your customers' busy and diversified everyday lives.

-For some customers, convenience means receiving their purchased product as quickly as possible.
+For some customers, convenience means getting access to their purchased product as quickly as possible.
 In this case, it is relevant to implement Click and Collect in your business.
-With Click and Collect, your customers can order a product online and pick up almost immediately after in your physical store.
+With Click and Collect, your customers can order a product online and pick it up almost immediately after in your physical store.
 By doing this, you do not only meet your customer's needs; you also bring them to your physical store, where you have the opportunity to create additional sales.
 An analysis conducted by the e-Commerce portal internet Retailing shows that between 60-75 percent of Click and Collect customers end up putting more products in their baskets when they are in your store to pick up a pre-ordered item.

 In addition to flexible delivery options, you should offer your customers flexible return options.
 For most people, return options are a natural part of online shopping, and it is crucial to whether or not they return to your webshop.
 An analysis by Klarna shows that 84 percent of 2000 respondents would not purchase again in a webshop that did not offer flexible and free return options.
 Therefore, you should provide your customers with free returns and the possibility of returning in both your physical store and by sending it to your warehouse.

 2. How to minimize the cost of shipping and delivery per customer in your webshop?